Fair Game (1995 film): Plot

-Kate McQuean is a Miami civil attorney who, in the course of a divorce case, attempts to have a freighter moored off the Florida coast seized in lieu of unpaid alimony.
-The ship, which is owned by criminal Emilio Juantorena, is the current base of operations of Ilya Kazak, a former KGB agent who has become an international money launderer, and has also become the leader of a group of rogue ex-KGB members, including Stefan, Leonide "Hacker" Volkov, Navigator, Smiler, Rosa and Zhukov.
+Kate McQuean is a Miami civil attorney who, in the course of a divorce case, attempts to have a freighter seized in lieu of unpaid alimony.
+The ship, which is owned by criminal Emilio Juantorena, is the base of operations of Ilya Kazak, a former KGB agent who has become an international money launderer and the leader of a group of rogue ex-KGB members, including Stefan, Leonide "Hacker" Volkov, Navigator, Smiler, Rosa, and Zhukov.

-When Kate is hit by a stray bullet, Miami detective Max Kirkpatrick is assigned to the case.
+When Kate is hit by a stray bullet, Miami police detective Max Kirkpatrick is assigned to the case.
 Then an attempt is made on Kate's life by Kazak, who — after killing Juantorena — assembles his team to track and kill Kate; Max then becomes her protector.

-Kate, Max, and two of his colleagues stay at a hotel used for witness protection.
+Kate, Max, and two of his friends stay at a hotel used for witness protection.
 They order pizza using Kate's credit card, and Volkov traces the order.
 Rosa and two henchmen infiltrate the hotel and kill Max's colleagues.
-Max manages to kill the hit squad (except for Rosa); he and Kate then leave.
+Max kills the hit squad (except for Rosa); he and Kate then leave.
 After Max contacts his superior, Lt.
 Meyerson, FBI agents are sent to escort them.
 The "agents" turn out to be working for Kazak, and Max's partner and long-time friend Detective Louis Aragon is killed in the process.
-After killing some of Kazak's men, Max and Kate travel through Florida, trying to avoid Kazak and find out why he wants Kate dead.
+After killing some of Kazak's squadmates, Max and Kate travel through Florida, trying to avoid Kazak and find out why he wants Kate dead.

 However, their jeep breaks down on a freeway and they call a tow truck to pick them up.
 Volkov and Stefan show up, while Kazak splits from them to deal with Max's cousin, who has been feeding them information regarding Kazak and his past activities in Cuba.
 Kate and Max are forced to run with the tow truck while their jeep is still hooked onto it.
-After a long chase and gunfight, Kate steps hard on the brakes while Max steers the wheel of the truck, unhooking their car and causing it to crash into Volkov's and Stefan's SUV, killing both of them.
+After a long chase and gunfight, Kate steps hard on the brakes while Max steers the wheel of the truck, unhooking their car and causing it to crash into Volkov's and Stefan's SUV, killing them.

 One of Kate's clients is the former wife of Emilio Juantorena, and she is trying to repossess the boat to pay for her divorce settlement.
 This is the main reason why Kazak wishes to kill Kate.

-Kate then flees from Max because she wants to get away from everyone, and manages to board a freight train, but Max catches up and boards the freight train also.
-They argue but then make up and start to have sex.
+Kate then flees from Max because she wants to get away from everyone and boards a freight train, but Max catches up and boards the train also.
+They argue but make up and start to have sex.
 During this, the criminals locate them on the train and attack them again.
 Kate is kidnapped by Kazak and taken to the freighter while Rosa and Zhukov are sent to kill Max.
-They accidentally kill Navigator and Max shoots the pair.
+They accidentally kill Navigator, and Max shoots the pair.
 Rosa, however, has a bulletproof vest on, and Max only kills her after a long fight.